 A SOLID SILVER FOUNDATION

-Each socket was made from one talent of silver.
+Each of the 100 foundational sockets were made from one talent of silver.

 In those days, one talent of silver was considered to be the value of one human life.

-Thus, the value of the lives of 100,000 men held up the base of the place where God would come to dwell among them.
+Thus, the value of the lives of 100,000 men was used to hold up the base of the place where God would come to dwell among them.

 THE SOULS OF 100,000 MEN

-A talent was very heavy.
-It weighed about 75 pounds.
+A talent is very heavy.
+It weighs about 75 pounds.
 Most men would not enjoy dragging this amount of weight through the wilderness.
-Somehow though, 100 men seemed to have managed to do so.

 Hence; the silver sockets that anchored the golden boards of the foundation of the tabernacle were made from the silver taken for the redemption of the souls of the men of Israel.

 He claimed that it should be a memorial.
-He called this redemption by silver “atonement.”
+God called this redemption by silver “atonement.”

-Thus, the nation of Israel became known for being “the nation of the redeemed.”
+Thus, the nation of Israel became known as “the nation of the redeemed.”

 Now we can look back through time and see.
-We can know why God wanted them to remember that redemption came through the payment of a certain amount of silver.
-This amazing fact prefigures the coming of Christ as the ransom for sinner’s souls.
-Judas was paid 30 pieces of silver for the life of Christ.
+We can know why God wanted the men of Israel to remember that redemption came through the payment of a certain amount of silver.
+Now we can see and understand how this amazing fact prefigures the coming of Christ as the ransom for sinner’s souls.
+We know Judas was paid 30 pieces of silver for the life of Christ.
 That perfect life was exchanged for ours.
+Jesus became the redemption for our sins.

 SOMETIMES REDEMPTION IS INVISIBLE